 Depending on the organization’s activity business processes are often broken up into different categories (for more information read the relative article about the types of business processes).
-One of these categories is “Operational Business Processes”.
+One of these categories is the “operational business processes”.

-As mentioned in Business Dictionary, Operational Business Processes (Core Business Processes) are the “key activities or cluster of activities which must be performed in an exemplary manner to ensure a firm’s continued competitiveness because it adds primary value to an output.”
+Operational processes or core business processes are the “key activities or cluster of activities which must be performed in an exemplary manner to ensure a firm’s continued competitiveness because it adds primary value to an output.”

-Dealing with these processes is very crucial as these are the fundamental processes which affect directly the deliverables to the clients.
-Well-defined operational business processes help organizations to adapt to any market change smoothly, providing at the same time boundless valuable information.
-After creating operational business processes, extra elements can be added to improve outputs, but nothing can be eliminated.
+Dealing with these processes is very crucial as these are the fundamental processes that affect directly the deliverables to the clients.
+Well-defined operational processes help organizations to adapt to any market change smoothly, providing at the same time boundless valuable information.
+After creating operational business processes, extra elements can be added to improve outputs, optimize and improve processes, and finally achieve operational excellence.

 Identify your Operational Business Processes

-Identifying Operational Business Processes is a tricky procedure, since giving attention and focusing on details is demanding.
-You can define these processes by combining the inputs, outputs, sequential activity and an objective in order to manage and improve business processes.
+Identifying operational processes is a tricky procedure, since giving attention and focusing on details is demanding.
+You can define these processes by combining the inputs, outputs, sequential activity, and an objective in order to manage and improve business processes.

 Secondly, find the best practice between hundreds by asking for feedback.
-Poll your employees to identify needs or procedures’ description or ask your customers for their opinion.
+Poll your employees to identify needs or procedures’ descriptions or ask your customers for their opinion.
 Are they satisfied with your services?
-Do they feel that something is missing from your operational business processes?
+Do they feel that something is missing from your operational processes?

-Finally, measure data before starting operational business processes’ implementation and analyse the results.
+Finally, measure data before starting operational processes’ implementation and analyze the results.
 Are you satisfied enough with the results?
 If the answer is “Yes”, then start applying your processes and set it as the manual one.

 Operational Business Processes Within a Company

 As mentioned before, those processes are customer-oriented because their main feature is to directly add value to the customer.
-It is up to each business to define what it considers as an Operational Business Process.
+It is up to each business to define what it considers as an operational process.

-Business Process Management platforms, like Comidor platform which combines BPM and Low-Code features, help businesses to reach successfully implementation of consistent processes and accomplish their continuous optimization.
+Business Process Management platforms, like the Comidor platform which combines BPM, Low-Code and cognitive automation features, help businesses to reach successful implementation of consistent processes and accomplish their continuous optimization.